 Students in this Bachelor’s program are characterized by their strong interest in social topics and enthusiasm for working with other people.
 They are particularly keen to explore new ways of thinking and living as well as to support others in designing their own lives.
 They furthermore like to actively commit to improving the living situation of disadvantaged groups of persons and securing their rights.
 Open, respectful, and appreciative communication is a must.
 Further valuable skills and preconditions for a career in social work include empathy, the willingness to cooperate, a structured work approach, and the ability to cope with great pressure.

-MCI study programs stand out due to the quality of their content, relevance to the business world, and their international orientation.
-The close cooperation with partners from industry and integrative internships enable students to gain practical experience as early as in their Bachelor’s studies.
+MCI study programs stand out due to the quality of their content, tread a new educational path by adopting a scientific, practice-orientated and international approach.
+The close cooperation with partners from local, national or international social work agencies and integrative internships enable students to gain practical experience as early as in their Bachelor’s studies.
 In addition to providing expert knowledge, MCI places great importance on encouraging personal development and the development of social and intercultural competencies.

 In addition to an academic qualification in action science and appropriate methods, the curriculum provides relevant knowledge of law, psychology, sociology, political sciences, and pedagogy.
 The students thus acquire an interdisciplinary perspective and learn how to link up and apply their theoretical knowledge of the different areas addressed in practice.
 The Social Work program also places a special focus on personal development and intercultural competencies.
 This is to prepare our graduates for a career in social work in an international context.